original to The Matt Gonzalez Reader, May 29, 2019

 With the benefit of hindsight, St. John laughs at the entire encounter.
 Despite Sensei’s refusal to pay him, he did sign the requisite certification so that St. John could collect unemployment checks.
 The payments lasted for nearly a year, on a weekly basis, and St. John jokingly reflects that “Farley’s promise had come through, the streets of Stockton were paved with gold” if only temporarily.
 The checks came to an abrupt halt, however, once St. John’s unemployment agent retired and a stricter “mean young agent”, a college graduate who had studied the writings of Ayn Rand, took over and cut him off, just before Christmas.

-Mel Hanson’s artistic style is informed by Abstract Expressionism, Pop, and German Expressionism.
-The Foster-Gwin Gallery notes comparisons to David Park and suggests that Hanson “hit his stride in 1959/60 when he began to paint thick, heavy, juicy figurative works predating and influencing Joan Brown’s 1961-62 thick paint on canvas figurative paintings.“ [fn29]
+While it can be said that the Firehaus aesthetic was informed by Abstract Expressionism, Pop, and German Expressionism.
+Many have seen comparisons between Mel Hanson’s work, in particular, and some of the Bay Area Figurative artists of the era.
+The Foster-Gwin Gallery notes comparisons to David Park and suggests that Hanson “hit his stride in 1959/60 when he began to paint thick, heavy, juicy figurative works predating and influencing Joan Brown’s 1961-62 thick paint on canvas figurative paintings.“ [fn36] Hanson also had some very clear Funk influences as seen in his assemblage works.

-Hanson’s later work references both Pop (relying heavily on Disney imagery) and Funk (in the assemblage works).
+Importantly, it would be Hanson and Snyder that explored similar themes as their personal styles began to influence one another.
+Hanson’s later work relied heavily on Disney imagery, yet a persistent question is where did these ideas come from and who’s idea was it to explore these characters?
 Art critic Thomas Albright credited Bill Snyder with Hanson’s interest in pop references: “Hanson, like the others, worked in a broad, Bay Area Figurative style touched with elements of funky art.
-Shortly before his death, however, influenced by Snyder’s interest in the fantastic qualities found in the icons of contemporary pop culture, he completed a large painting, The Temptation of St. Walt Disney, in which his interest in German Expressionism took on overtones of Pop art.” [fn30]
+Shortly before his death, however, influenced by Snyder’s interest in the fantastic qualities found in the icons of contemporary pop culture, he completed a large painting, The Temptation of St. Walt Disney, in which his interest in German Expressionism took on overtones of Pop art.” [fn37]

 Albright notes Bill Snyder’s enduring use of pop culture iconography well into the 1970s: